L-Cysteine

 Thiazolidine formation kinetics

 The reaction between L-cysteine and acetaldehyde proceeds at physiological pH without catalysis.
-Rate increases with cysteine concentration — the reason dose responds linearly at the plasma levels achievable from oral dosing.
-Product is 2-methylthiazolidine-4-carboxylic acid, which is excreted renally.
+Rate scales with cysteine concentration — which is why the trap mechanism only matters in compartments where cysteine concentrates (saliva, gastric lumen, portal flux), not in bulk plasma where dietary cysteine sits at micromolar levels.
+Product is 2-methylthiazolidine-4-carboxylic acid, excreted renally.

 The Eriksson 2020 trial

 A placebo-controlled human trial (Eriksson et al., Alcohol and Alcoholism 2020) tested an L-cysteine-containing vitamin supplement against placebo in healthy volunteers after acute ethanol exposure.
 Symptom scores — nausea, headache, stress, anxiety — were significantly reduced at the higher cysteine dose.
-This is one of the very few human RCTs on a hangover intervention that measures outcomes rather than biomarkers.
+The trial result is real; the most defensible interpretation is glutathione-substrate effect plus local-compartment trapping, not bulk plasma neutralization.
+The doses used (600 mg and 1200 mg) are stoichiometrically incapable of trapping the bulk acetaldehyde produced by the ethanol exposure in the protocol.

 Layer interaction